Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 Google owns the search monopoly and does not give any opportunity for smaller search engines to have an equal chance to enter the market.
 In 2021 alone, Google paid $21 billion to keep its search engine share at 90%, so it’s no surprise that on your mobile device Google search is the default – whether on Android or on an iPhone.
 Google paying this huge sum of money to own the search monopoly also highlights just how valuable your search data is.

-We recommend trying the open source alternative Searx.me and Ecosia; the latter is a search engine that plants trees.
+We recommend trying the open source alternative Searx.me and Ecosia; the latter is a search engine based in Germany that plants trees.

 If you’re looking for a search engine with a “strict no tracking privacy policy” we’d recommend Mojeek from the United Kingdom, which is a crawler-based search engine with its own index.
 Another popular search engine is DuckDuckGo.
 This US-based search company is known for protecting users’ privacy, but it uses Microsoft Bing’s search engine and advertisement partner network.